brandonzomer/SSD_Nat_Flowers_User_Info/README.md

 # How to use this Project
 This code can be ran on any computer using the following instructions
-1. Install Rust and the Cargo toolchain.
+1. Install Rust and Cargo.
 This can be done by following the instructions [Here.](https://www.rust-lang.org/tools/install)
 2. Clone this repository to you local machine.
 3. Navigate to where the repository has been cloned to and run the command `cargo run`